UT-MPC/pxt-moveSMART/tutorial2.md

 ## Step 2

-In the previous tutorial, we made a pedometer that doesn't actually know how many steps you have walked.
+In the previous tutorial, we made a timer.
 In this tutorial, we will learn how to let the @boardname@ detect how many steps you have walked and keep count.

 ## Step 3